 Any CCFT member may attend meetings of the Council but as observers only.
 In the event that a confidential issue arises during the meeting, visitors shall be asked to leave for the duration of the confidential discussion unless the visitor(s) is the subject of the discussion.

-Reapportionment of the Council

-Reapportionment of the Council shall occur before each election of Council of Representative members election under the authority of the CCFT Secretary.

 Section 4.
 Committees